-Why do I receive an error when a CD is put in computer
+Why do I receive an error when a CD is put in a computer

 Dirty CD-ROM drive or CD causing CD not to be read properly

 It is very common for dust, dirt, hair, or other material on a CD or CD-ROM drive to cause the CD to be improperly read or generate errors because data cannot be read from the CD.

 Third-party program running causing the issue

 Third-party programs running in the background can cause errors with the CD.
 Close all programs as well as End task any programs that may be running in the background to ensure they are not causing your issues.

 CD-ROM not set up properly

 If the CD-ROM is not installed or set up properly, this can cause the CDs to not be read or be read properly.
 If you are using Windows, check in Device Manager and verify no conflicts or errors are currently occurring with the installed CD-ROM drive.

 CD is a bad burned CD or CD was copied from protected CD